RobLoach/SDL_App/README.md

-        .init = Init,               // The init callback that is called when the application initializes .update = Update,           // The update callback that is called when the application should render .close = Close,             // The close callback which is called when the application is closed .userData = NULL            // Custom user data that is passed through all the callbacks };
+        .init = Init,               // The init callback that is called when the application initializes .update = Update,           // The update callback that is called when the application should render .close = Close,             // The close callback which is called when the application is closed .userData = NULL            // Custom user data that is passed through all the callbacks (Optional) };
 }
 ```